smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 ## Use Multiplex instead of legacy BT & USB
-`BTTransportConfig.java` and `USBTransportConfig` have been removed form the library.
+`BTTransportConfig.java` and `USBTransportConfig` have been removed from the library.
 You should use `MultiplexBluetoothTransport.java` and `MultiplexUsbTransport.java` instead.

-## ScreenManager Template Managment
+## ScreenManager Template Management
-You can now use the ScreenManager to change screen templatas and day/night color schems.
+You can now use the ScreenManager to change screen templatas and day/night color schemes.
 See ... for more.

 Example:
 ```java